-The White House has put a spotlight on Republican missteps and infighting in recent weeks, arguing that Republicans who promised to govern effectively are falling down on the job since taking control of Congress earlier this year.
+The White House contends that Republicans who promised to govern effectively are falling down on the job since taking control of Congress earlier this year.
 Drawing an implicit contrast, Obama has been playing up his own, unilateral economic steps as a way to show he’s the one setting Washington’s agenda.

 The current debate is over a budget resolution, a non-binding measure that doesn’t require Obama’s signature.
-Typically, Congress uses separate appropriations bills to fund various parts of the government, which makes it harder for the president to insist that Republicans pass funding for his priorities before he’ll approve funding for theirs.
+Typically, Congress uses separate appropriations bills to fund various parts of the government.
+Nevertheless, the budget battles are likely to dominate the next two years in Congress and could influence the 2016 legislative and presidential elections.

 As a result, the White House strategy is not so much designed to negotiate a bargain with Republicans as it is to keep Obama’s underlying economic message at the forefront while Republicans play out their own internal struggles.
 Such Republican divisions were on full display earlier in March when lawmakers dropped their insistence on repealing Obama’s immigration directives and agreed to fund the Homeland Security Department — calling into question the Republicans’ broader strategy to use spending bills as leverage against the president.

-Already, the Republican leadership is struggling to calm tensions between defense hawks who want more money for the Pentagon and budget hard-liners who want to rein in federal spending.
+The Republican leadership is also struggling to calm tensions between defense hawks who want more money for the Pentagon and budget hard-liners who want to rein in federal spending.
 That may create an opening for Obama to exploit the fact that his budget calls for more money for defense than many conservative Republicans are willing to spend.